ladybug-tools/spider-gbxml-fixer/README.md

 Many of the issues to be found in parsing gbXML files are clerical matters that may be identified using simple text search routines.
 Full 3D viewing of these types of errors is not needed and may actually slow things down.

+The desired solution is a utility that enables seamless gbXML data transfer between applications without human intervention.

 ### Mission for Spider gbXML Fixer / currently